leightkt/pour-taste-frontend/README.md

 ## MOBILE SPECIFIC STYLING

-Currently, this app is only styled for use on mobile devices.
-Future iterations will include desktop styling.
+This app is styled for mobile and desktop, though is meant primarily to be used as a mobile app.

 ## BACKGROUND INFORMATION